-Under the leadership of the Rev. Craig Staller, chair in 1994, the office also serves, as one executive described it, as "the internal conscience of a large corporation."
-It sponsors educational activities for church leaders, including regular luncheons featuring dialogue on controversial subjects of personal morality and social justice.
-Its resource publication, Working Faith, deals with such issues as environmental justice, racism and sexism, ministry to persons with AIDS and HIV disease, advocacy for the aging population, and the growing refugee problems throughout the world.
-It tends to be ethically forthright and consistent with the social, moral, and developing consensus among Lutherans nationally.

-Relatedly, the agency's board-generated study in 1991 of the indigent in Pennsylvania uncovered needs contrary to the usual depiction of this population as alcoholic, drug-addicted, mentally ill and primarily male.
-It discovered whole families at risk, including children, who needed both emergency services, temporary shelter, and long-term employment and affordable housing.
-One critical response to this came through the Office of Social
+Under the leadership of Jack Spooner, Kathleen Moan, and, in the 1990s, the Rev. Craig Staller, the office has served, as one executive described it, as "the internal conscience of a large corporation."
+It has sponsored educational activities for church leaders, including regular luncheons featuring dialogue on controversial subjects of personal morality and social justice.
+Relatedly, the agency's boardgenerated study in 1991 of the indigent in Pennsylvania uncovered needs contrary to the usual depiction of this population as alcoholic, drug-addicted, mentally ill and primarily male.
+It discovered whole families at risk, including children, who needed both emergency services, temporary shelter, and long-